 Don joined AREC in 1979 and held a range of leadership roles at local and regional level.
 In 2019, he took on the National Director role in a voluntary capacity, with a vision to raise the standards of training, governance and capability for the organisation.
 Don developed a business case for Government funding, which included paid staff, and he became the organisation's first CEO.
-Don's service provided a strong foundation for the organisation's volunteers and subsequent leaders.
 On behalf of the NZSAR Council, congratulations to Don for his Certificate of Achievement, and our thanks for more than four decades of service to AREC.
+Karolina Bratek has been appointed as his successor, beginning the role in April.
+With an extensive background in leadership, engineering and communications, she is looking forward to the challenges ahead.